‘Promesa’, the Argentine video game that recreates the story of a grandfather and his grandson

 The “walking sim” are games where the narrative prevails over any game mechanics.
 The idea is that the player has a experience in relation to the environment that surrounds him and that he is not distracted by dynamics that involve him thinking beyond the story that he is trying to convey.
 Contrary to traditional video games, where there is usually a structure around mechanics.

-“Promise is a personal project born from a conversation between a grandfather and his grandson, where you wander through their dreams and memories,” says the description on Steam, where the PC game is by 200 pesos plus taxes.
+“Promise It is a personal project that arises from a conversation between a grandfather and his grandson, where you wander through their dreams and memories ”, says the description on Steam, where the PC game is by 200 pesos plus taxes.

 Promise, by Julián Palacios.
 Photo Capture Steam

 Influenced by South by Pino Solanas (1988) and Mirror by Andréi Tarkovski (1975), Palacios intermingled some of his history in these dialogues.
-“I was born and raised in Milan, where I live, the son of an Argentine mother and a Uruguayan father.
-I still have family in both countries (and also in the rest of the world).
+“I was born and raised in Milan, where I live and still have a family in Uruguay and Argentina (and also in the rest of the world).
 When I was little we visited often, now much less ”, he tells Clarion the game developer.

 The dynamics of Promise makes us travel a PH whose walls that, up close, have pixel coatings.
 Meanwhile, we hear memories of someone.
-“My maternal grandfather (the one who speaks in the game) also lives outside the country, a different country from mine, and Promesa rather than telling a story is precisely about this: of living in the distance, and these interior images that inhabit us ”, explains Palacios.
+“My maternal grandfather (the one who speaks in the game) also lives outside the country, a country other than mine, and Promise More than telling a story, it is precisely about this: of living in the distance, and these interior images that inhabit us ”, explains Palacios.

 I have many ideas and I hope I can start working on a project soon, but in the meantime I need to find work as a freelance developer for companies.